 A Little Bit About Me

 It was Spring 1998, a Sunday evening in the Fairfax district of Los Angeles.
 I met with a friend who had invited me to a private ladies-only belly dance class.
-I didn’t know what to expect.
-It didn’t matter that my moves were stiff and that I was incredibly self-conscious - I was instantly hooked.
+I was excited to go and really had no idea what to expect.
+I found myself in the small living room of the dance teacher, surrounded by several other women.
+I felt incredibly self conscious, but as soon as I heard the music and saw the dance, it felt like home.

-After class, I went on a mission to find a coin belt and buy a CD of the music my teacher was using: George Abdo and the Flames of Araby – Belly Dance Music.
+I was instantly hooked.
+The following week I went on a mission to find a coin belt and buy a CD of the music my teacher was using: George Abdo and the Flames of Araby – Belly Dance Music.

-I am committing to always learning and am forever a student.
-I have a Bachelors of Arts in Middle Eastern Studies and a Masters of Acupuncture and Traditional Chinese Medicine.
-I am in the process of completing my yoga teacher training and finishing my studies to become a licensed acupuncturist in Arizona.
+I have a B.A. in Middle Eastern Studies and a Masters of Acupuncture and Traditional Chinese Medicine.
+I am Yoga Alliance RYT 200 yoga teacher and a licensed acupuncturist in Arizona.

 .

 My very first belly dance CD and me in 1998 as a baby belly dancer.
-My first teacher N'aima is dancing behind me.
+My first teacher is dancing behind me.

 Travel and Dance Experiences